-Attendance by members at conferences/seminars shall be authorised by the Director, Divisional Director or Head of Service who holds the relevant budget that will cover the costs for the member attending the conference/seminar.
+Attendance by members at conferences/seminars shall be authorised by the Director, Assistant Director or Executive Head who holds the relevant budget that will cover the costs for the member attending the conference/seminar.

-The three councillors appointed by the Council to be on the Local Government Association General Assembly, or their representatives, will be invited to attend the Local Government Association Annual Conference;
+The elected MayorLeader of the Council and the leaders of the two largest political groups, or their representatives will be invited to attend the Local Government Association Annual Conference;

-Following attendance at a conference, members will provide feedback to all members of the Council.
+Following attendance at a conference, members will provide feedback to all members of the Council via the Members' Information Bulletin.

-6.7 Section 6 of this Protocol may be reviewed in the event that there is a change in the political control of the Council.

-7. Meetings Between The Leader of the Council and Group Leaders and Between Group Leaders

-- 7.1 In order to promote cross-party working, address issues of common concern and to agree appropriate actions, the Chief Executive will from time to time arrange meetings of the Leader of the Council, Deputy Leader, Group Leaders, Deputy Leaders and the Overview and Scrutiny Co-ordinator. discuss issues including:-

-- (a) Council meeting business and strategic issues;

-- (b) Member capacity and performance;

-- (b) constitutional issues;

-- (c) scrutiny programme; and

-- (d) priorities.
+- 6.7 The Council has recommended that the elected Mayor endorses the principles of this Section 6 of this Protocol and considers offering places on the Executive to members of more than one political group and makes appointments to outside organisations (if such appointments are an Executive function) and to working parties established by the Executive on a proportionate basis. - 6.86.7 Section 6 of this Protocol may be reviewed in the event that there is a change in the political control of the Council. - 7.
+Meetings Between The elected MayorLeader of the Council and Group Leaders and Between Group Leaders - 7.1 In order to promote cross-party working, address issues of common concern and to agree appropriate actions, the Chief Executive will from time to time arrange meetings of the elected MayorLeader of the Council, Deputy Leader Mayor, Group Leaders, Deputy Leaders and the Overview and Scrutiny Co-ordinator. discuss issues including:- - (a) Council meeting business and strategic issues; - (b) Member capacity and performance; - (b) constitutional issues; - (c) scrutiny programme; and - (d) priorities.

-8. Relations with Members of Other Local Authorities and Members of Parliament

-- 8.1 Members of all political groups will observe the spirit of this Protocol in their dealings with members of other local authorities and Members of Parliament. - 8.2 The Leader of the Council and members of all political groups will seek to work constructively with members of other local authorities, including as members on Joint Committees, irrespective of their potentially different political allegiances in order to promote the best interests of the Council and local people. - 8.3 The Leader of the Council and members of all political groups will seek to work constructively with Members of Parliament, especially Members of Parliament representing parts of the Borough, irrespective of their potentially different political allegiances in order to promote the best interests of the Council and local people.
+- 8. Relations with Members of Other Local Authorities and Members of Parliament - 8.1 Members of all political groups will observe the spirit of this Protocol in their dealings with members of other local authorities, Members of Parliament and Members of the European Parliament. - 8.2 The elected MayorLeader of the Council and members of all political groups will seek to work constructively with members of other local authorities, including as members on Joint Committees, irrespective of their potentially different political allegiances in order to promote the best interests of the Council and local people. - 8.3 The elected Mayor Leader of the Council and members of all political groups will seek to work constructively with Members of Parliament, especially Members of Parliament representing parts of the Borough, irrespective of their potentially different political allegiances in order to promote the best interests of the Council and local people. - The elected MayorLeader of the Council and members of all political groups will seek to work constructively with Members of the European Parliament, especially with Members of the European Parliament representing the South West Region, of which Torbay is a part, irrespective of the potentially different political allegiances in order to promote the best interests of the Council and local people.